Yubico/yubikit-swift/YubiKit/YubiKit/YubiKit.docc/Resources/YubiKit.md

 # ``YubiKit``

 Connect and run commands on the different applications on a YubiKey.
-The framework support connecting using NFC, Lightning and USB-C.
+The framework support connecting using NFC, Lightning and USB.

 @Metadata {
     @PageImage(purpose: icon,